Busy 2020 hurricane season has Louisiana bracing a 6th time

 Plywood, batteries and rope already were flying off the shelves at the Tiger Island hardware store in Morgan City, Louisiana, which would be close to the center of the storm's path.

-"The other ones didn't bother me, but this one seems like we're the target," customer Terry Guarisco said as a store employee helped him load his truck with the plywood he planned to use to board up his home for the first time of the hurricane season.
+"The other ones didn't bother me, but this one seems like we're the target," customer Terry Guarisco said as a store employee helped him load his truck with plywood needed to board up his home.

-In Sulphur, just across the Calcasieu River from Lake Charles, Ben Reynolds was deciding whether to leave or not because of Delta.
+In Sulphur, across the Calcasieu River from Lake Charles, Ben Reynolds was deciding whether to leave or stay.
 He had to use a generator for power for a week after Hurricane Laura.

 "It's depressing," Reynolds said.
 "It's scary as hell."